manuelbl/JavaDoesUSB/README.md

 ### Linux

-*libsystemd* is used to discover USB devices.
-So it only runs on Linux distributions with systemd and the related library.
-The majority of Linux distributions suitable for desktop computing (as opposed to distributions optimized for containers) fulfills this.
+*libudev* is used to discover and monitor USB devices.
+The library is closely tied to *systemd*.
+So it only runs on Linux distributions with systemd and the related libraries.
+The majority of Linux distributions suitable for desktop computing (as opposed to distributions optimized for containers) fulfills this requriement.

 Similar to macOS, a Java application can connect to any USB device and claim any interfaces that aren't claimed by an operating system driver or another application.